PenTest-duck/HoudiniLM/README.md

 # HoudiniLM
-Adversarial Prompt Generation with RL LLMs
+Next-Gen Adversarial Prompt Generation with RL

 ## Installation
+0. You must have Python 3.13 installed.
 1. Create a Python virtual environment using `python -m venv .venv`.
 2. Enter the virtual environment using `source .venv/bin/activate`.
 3. Install the `uv` package manager using `pip install uv`.
 4. Install all required packages using `uv sync`.

 ## Usage
+1. To run inside the virtual environment, use `uv run main.py`